The Knight Group

 Abby grew up in northern New Jersey and received her B.A. in Biochemistry at the University of Pennsylvania.
 While an undergraduate, she worked in Dr. David Chenoweth’s lab synthesizing novel procollagen mimics and peptide macrocycles.
 She is excited to continue exploring bioinspired materials and self-assembly with the Knight lab’s hybrid peptide-polymer amphiphiles.
 Abby has volunteered with the nonprofit Body Empowerment Project since 2021 to design and implement eating-disorder prevention programs for students, and she is the founder of the organization’s UNC chapter.
 Outside of the lab, she enjoys running, art, and playing with her cat.

-Bridgette Poff (she/her)
+Bridgette Elder (she/her)

 bpoff at unc.edu